 “It’s been a long, slow slide, one bad decision after another.”

 “Know why we landed at Emden?
 Laski put the touch on a brother-in-law there.
 He’d overspent in London, easy to do, as we know.
 Say,” – the animal fights the impulse to arch his back in huffy disapproval – “am I one of those bad decisions?”

 “The verdict’s not in on that yet.
 You certainly misled me.
 No, mislead doesn’t capture it.
 You betrayed me.
 I trusted you, and you betrayed me.”

-Sly is horrified by this misreading of his small charade.
+Sly is horrified by this reading of his small charade.
 “I did not betray you.
 That was not my intention.
 I was desperate to pry you away from Crazy-Ears.
 I hoped, a period apart, you might come to your senses.
-Or, a nice sum in your poke, you would have the courage to lay off the whimsey and return to solid science.
+Or, a nice sum in your poke, you would have the courage to lay off the whimsy and return to solid science.
 So I peered into your damn-blasted globe and foresaw triumph awaiting you in Hameln.”

 “It worked.
 I’m here.
 But without Uriel on tap, I despair.”